lyhue1991/eat_tensorflow2_in_30_days/README.md

 ```

-### 5. How to learn with this book ⏰
+### 5. How to Learn With This Book ⏰

 **(1) Study Plan**

-The authors wrote this book using the spare time, especially the two months unexpected "holiday" of COVID-19.
+The authors wrote this book using the spare time, especially the two-month unexpected "holiday" of COVID-19.
 Most readers should be able to completely master all the content within 30 days.

 Time required everyday would be between 30 minutes to 2 hours.

-This book could also be used as examples library to consult when implementing machine learning projects with TensorFlow2.
+This book could also be used as library examples to consult when implementing machine learning projects with TensorFlow2.

 **Click the blue captions to enter the corresponding chapter.**